 SPRING 2020 Topics Course: SPAN 4080 Spanish Modernity, Life is a Dream to Life on Uranus

 Spanish Literature and Culture, Early Modern Period, Gender and Sexuality Studies, Aesthetics and Poetics, Literary Theory

-Friar Francisco de Osuna’s Norte de los estados in Modernized Spanish: A Practical Guide to Conjugal Life in Sixteenth-Century Europe. (forthcoming with ARC Humanities Press).
+Francisco de Osuna’s Norte de los estados in Modernized Spanish: A Practical Guide to Conjugal Life in Sixteenth-Century Europe.
+(Forthcoming with ARC Humanities Press and Amsterdam UP).

 Heretical Mixtures: Feminine and Poetic Opposition to Matter-Spirit Dualism in Spain, 1531-1631.
 Valencia, Spain: Albatros-Hispanófila Siglo XXI, 2007.
 229 pp.

 ARTICLES AND BOOK CHAPTERS

 “‘Your Clogs will be My Stairway to Heaven:’ A Wife’s Spiritual Goodness in Francisco de Osuna’s Reformist Dialogue on Marriage, Norte de los estados.”
 Paradigm Shifts during the Global Middle Ages and Renaissance.
 Ed.
 Albrecht Classen.
 Turnhout, Belgium: Brepols, 2019: 255-78.